-The Office of Community Oriented Policing Services (the COPS Office) is the office within the U.S. Department of Justice that is the "grantor agency" for your grant.
+The Office of Community Oriented Policing Services (COPS Office) is the division of the U.S. Department of Justice that is the "grantor agency" for your grant.
 The COPS Office is responsible for assisting your agency with the administration and maintenance of your grant for the entire grant period.
 You can reach the COPS Office at 800.421.6770.